 The American Public Gardens Association has embarked on several partnership agreements with the US Forest Service in recent years.
 In the true spirit of partnership, both sides benefit.
-American Public Gardens Association recently signed our second MOU with the USDA – US Forest Service that is in effect through May of 2020.
+American Public Gardens Association recently signed our third MOU with the USDA – US Forest Service that is in effect through December of 2024.

 American Public Gardens Association & US Forest Service MOU